5-HTP supplements are taken for anxiety, depression and insomnia, but the science does not support this. However, there

 The easiest way to boost melatonin levels is to get more natural light exposure during the day and reduce light exposure at night.

-The blue light emitted from electronics is particularly disruptive to sleep.
+The blue light emitted by electronic devices is particularly disruptive to sleep.

 Two hours of iPad use before you go to bed can reduce your melatonin levels by 22%.
 (35)

-Tablets are even worse than big screen TVs or computer monitors because they emit shorter wavelength radiation and are held closer to the eyes.
-(35)
+Tablets and smartphones are even worse than big screen TVs or computer monitors because they emit shorter wavelength radiation and are held closer to the eyes.
+(36)

-Here are two things you can do today to minimize blue light exposure while still enjoying your electronics in the evening.
+Here are two things you can do today to minimize blue light exposure while still using your devices in the evening.

 Download f.lux software to your computer.

 This free program automatically changes the quality and quantity of light from your computer screen to sync with the time of day.

 Proven to improve sleep and mood, these lenses block the blue light coming from all your electronics.

-Besides melatonin, other supplements that have been proven to improve your sleep include magnesium, lavender, and lemon balm.
+Besides melatonin, other supplements that have been proven to improve sleep include magnesium, lavender, and lemon balm.

 Lavender and lemon balm work especially well when taken together.
 (37)

 5-HTP for Anxiety and Depression: Take the Next Step

-5-HTP is a highly promoted supplement that’s touted as an effective treatment for anxiety, depression, insomnia, and more.
+5-HTP is a supplement that’s touted as an effective treatment for anxiety, depression, insomnia, and more.

 But studies proving its effectiveness for these conditions are lacking.